 Gareth Hughes is one of Britain’s top international grand prix dressage riders.
-He is a European and world team medallist and has been named as a nominated entry for the Tokyo Olympic Games in 2021 with Sintano Van Hof Olympia.
-Gareth was the best performing British rider at the 2019 European Championships with Classic Briolinca, finishing seventh in the grand prix special and 10th in the freestyle.
+He is a European and world team medallist and was the travelling alternate for the Tokyo Olympics in 2021 with Sintano Van Hof Olympia.
+Gareth was a member of the British team that brought home team silver from the 2021 European Dressage Championships, with Sintano, and was the best performing British rider at the 2019 European Championships with Classic Briolinca.

 Gareth’s Australian upbringing